Synovial Membrane of Articular Capsule of Hip Joint

 Hip Joint

-The hip joint is defined by the articulation between the head of the femur and the acetabulum of the pelvis.
+The hip joint is a synovial articulation between the acetabulum of the pelvis and the proximal femur.